Zetanova/hyperv-csi-driver/readme.md

 This repository hosts the CSI HyperV driver and all of its build and dependent configuration files to deploy the driver.

+## Information

+The driver connects to the HyperV Host, creates a VirtualDisk and attaches it to the requested VirtualMachine.

 ## Pre-requisite